US State Privacy Laws

 States Without Comprehensive Privacy Laws

-- Washington: Has the My Health My Data Act and a biometric privacy law (HB 1493) but no comprehensive omnibus consumer privacy law
+- Washington: The My Health My Data Act (consumer health data, with a private right of action) and a biometric privacy law (HB 1493), but no comprehensive omnibus consumer-privacy law.

 1. The Virginia Model Dominates